RossBugginsNHS/architecture-design-docs/docs/auth/auth.md

 - What is currently done well?
 What is not done well?
 - What is the benefit of doing differently to now?
 - How can different be achieved?
+- Do we need input / feedback / questionnaire / user research around what people currently understand about Auth?

 ## Summary